 In case you’re wondering what your Realtor is doing while all this is going on.
 It’s our job to look at the bigger picture and oversee the process.
 If issues come up we need make sure that the players co-ordinate with one another to get them resolved.
 There are a lot of players involved in the process at this point and your Realtor is the only one who knows who they all are.
 You know what they say: “Too many cooks spoil the broth.”
 Your Realtor is around to make sure that doesn’t happen!

 With the appraisal done and a title opinion or commitment provided to your lender that shows all liens will be settled by or on the day of closing, you can consider the process almost done.
 Your transaction is now officially Sale Pending.

 Scheduling the utilities to start in your new home is pretty much the last job you have to do before closing.This can be done about a week before the date you’re scheduled to close.
 Here in the Iowa City area it is typical for buyers to take possession of a house on the same day they sign the loan documents, so the utilities should be switched to your name for that date too.
 This is true whether you move in or not.
 Once you sign the documents the house is yours and you pay for any costs incurred after that.

 There are still the obvious things like scheduling a moving truck and changing your address at the post office, but other than that you’re almost done…

 We still need to do the final walkthrough and talk about the HUD Statement – You’re definitely on the home stretch now.
-Watch out for the final part of this series: Buying a home in Iowa City: Part 7 – Closing On Your New Home.
+Onto the final step in the home buying process in the Iowa City area: Step 7 – Closing On Your New Home.